 Creeping Jenny Ground Cover

 Creeping Jenny is a fast growing and pretty vigorous evergreen ground cover in all but the toughest winters.
 We love that it grows quickly to form a dense carpet of foliage and color ranging from lime green to soft chartreuse as shown in this photo from ‘Fine Gardening‘.
 Creeping Jenny as a ground cover is simply lovely!

 Not normally thought of as a groundcover, Blue Fescue is actually a nice solution and is also an evergreen ground cover.
 This photo from ‘Wayside Gardens‘ shows an example of how it can be used.

 Sedums and succulents are great drought tolerant plants, and many varieties spread well and are hardy outside of a greenhouse.
 Hen and Chicks is an old fav that has made a comeback, and are an evergreen ground cover as well.
 They require almost no maintenance, but do need well drained soil.
 Most love full sun, but some creeping sedums will take partial shade.

 Many ornamental grasses are clumping and low growing, and make good foliage ground covers.
 Mondo grass is one of the most common, because it grows well in shade, a common place to use groundcovers.
 Black mondo grass can be especially striking.
 Mexican Feather Grass grows, and spreads around my garden with abandon.
 VERY drought resistant.
 Blue fescue is another good choice for grasses used as groundcovers, that are drought tolerant.

 This is another silver leaved groundcover that is covered with dainty white flowers in early summer.
 This plant spreads rapidly, and looks great tumbling over walls as well.
 Loves well drained (poor) soil, and can tolerate some shade, but does well in hot, dry sites.

-Snow in summer in the garden, photo by ‘Pacific Horticulture‘.
+Snow in summer – a great ground cover for the garden, photo by ‘Pacific Horticulture‘.